Not sure about a scholarship? There are a lot of opportunities or alternatives: BAföG, study loans or educational funds

 Under certain conditions, low-income households can receive a housing allowance as a state benefit to help cover rent costs.
 Applications for housing benefit are made at the local housing benefit office (Wohngeldstelle).

-Information from the housing benefit office of the City of Ingolstadt is available here.
+Information of the City of Ingolstadt is available from the housing benefit office.

 The E.W.
 Kuhlmann Foundation was founded by Edith and Edmund Kuhlmann in Hamburg.
 The couple provide support for people in financial hardship and who are in education or retraining or are establishing a start-up.